Soy feed vs. insect feed for poultry – which one is better?

 How does poultry feed impact productivity?

 No sustainable innovation will truly take off if it is damaging to the productivity of the farming businesses.
-And part of soy’s appeal is great pound-for-pound protein content and a good feed conversion rate.
+And part of soy’s appeal is its great pound-for-pound protein content and good feed conversion rate.

 We were curious to see what impact insect feed would have on laying hen productivity.
 And we were happy to learn that insect-fed hens laid 4,5% more eggs.
 During our trial with Bristol University, insect-fed hens also laid fewer floor eggs.

 This is a metric we are incredibly proud of.
 It allows us to advocate for the use of insect feed knowing that it doesn’t just offer an eco-friendly certificate – it actually promotes growth, welfare, and yield.